jonathan-hase/Periphery-Blog/content/posts/0_example.md

 ---
-title: "My 1st post"              # The page title, shown in the browser and in listings
+title: "Markdown Cheat Sheet"              # The page title, shown in the browser and in listings
-description: "The first post of periphery"         # Meta description for SEO and social sharing
+description: "All the Tricks of Markdown!"         # Meta description for SEO and social sharing
 date: 2020-09-15T11:30:03+00:00    # Publication timestamp, used for sorting and display
 author: "periphery"               # Author name; can also be a list for multiple authors